GoogleContainerTools/jib-extensions/first-party/jib-native-image-extension-maven/README.md

 This extension containerizes a [GraalVM native-imgae](https://www.graalvm.org/docs/reference-manual/native-image/) application configured with [Native Image Maven Plugin](https://www.graalvm.org/docs/reference-manual/native-image/#integration-with-maven).

-The extension expects the Native Image Maven Plugin to do the the heavy lifting of generating a native-image (binary) (with the `native-image:native-image` goal).
-(Here, the native "image" refers to a binary executable, not a container image.)
+The extension expects the `native-image-maven-plugin` to do the the heavy lifting of generating a "native image" (with the `native-image:native-image` goal).
+(Here, "image" refers to an executable binary, not a container image.)
 Then the extension simply copies the binary, say, `<project root>/target/com.example.mymainclass`, into a container image and sets executable bits.
-It also auto-sets the image entrypoint to the binary, say, `/app/com.example.mymainclass` (unless you manually configure `<container><entrypoint>` in the main Jib configuration).
+It also auto-sets the container image entrypoint to the binary, say, `/app/com.example.mymainclass` (unless you manually configure `<container><entrypoint>` in the main Jib configuration).

-Note you can put extra files using the Jib's [`<extraDirectories>` feature](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#adding-arbitrary-files-to-the-image).
+Note you can put extra files into a container image using Jib's [`<extraDirectories>` feature](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#adding-arbitrary-files-to-the-image).

 ## Examples